wp-plugins/simple-slideshow/readme.txt

 Tags: slideshow, jquery, cycle, photos, photographs Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.0
+Stable tag: 1.1

 Easily add a clean jQuery-powered slideshow to your site.
 Integrates well into any theme, easy to configure.

 == Description ==

-I was looking for a simple way to add a [jQuery Cycle Lite](http://jquery.malsup.com/cycle/lite/) slideshow to my posts.
+I was looking for a simple way to add a [jQuery Cycle](http://jquery.malsup.com/cycle/) slideshow to my posts.
 Something clean, that takes advantage of WordPress' built-in file-management system, and doesn't require learning all sorts of new templating and organization systems.
 I couldn't find one, so I wrote my own.